whizzer0/Equator/README.md

 * [Material Design Lite](https://github.com/google/material-design-lite)
 * [Material Design Icons](https://github.com/Templarian/MaterialDesign)

+## Running Equator

+Enter the directory with the files from this repository.
+Then, use the command `python app.py` and head to [http://127.0.0.1:5000](http://127.0.0.1:5000) in a browser.
+Equator should run fine in both Python 2 and Python 3, and should also work offline as MDL is included (you may need to install a local copy of [Roboto](https://fonts.google.com/specimen/Roboto)).

 ## Progress

 Equator is very much a WIP and isn't really usable yet.
 Currently, Equator can:

 * Generate and offer questions involving the formula velocity = distance ÷ time
-* Accept user input for these questions and mark them correct/incorrect
+* Accept user input for these questions
+* Mark these questions correct/incorrect and offer the correct answer when wrong
+* Offer a percentage score for the user's results
 * Look fancy (drop shadows make everything better)

 ## Soon™

 Currently working on making Equator able to:

-* Show the correct answer to the questions when you get them wrong
 * Use multiple equations
 * Allow the user to select an area of the syllabus from which to test equations
+* Support a customisable number of questions (currently 5 is hardcoded)